Play-Doh: Mascots

 Play-Doh packaging was briefly illustrated with children in the mid-1950s, but replaced by the Play-Doh Pixie, an elf mascot which, in 1960, was superseded by Play-Doh Pete, a smock and beret-wearing cartoonish boy.
 By 1992, Play Doh Pete's beret was recolored in blue, and his eyes were given a more human look.
 Later in 2000, Play-Doh Pete's beret was replaced with a baseball cap.
 Play-Doh Pete later retired and was removed in 2003, lasting for 42 years.
 Since 2012, the Doh-Dohs are the mascots.

+Manufacturing

+From its launch in 1955 to 2004, the manufacturing of Play-Doh took place in the United States.
+In 2004, Hasbro ended the production of Play-Doh in East Longmeadow, Massachusetts, shifting production to China and Turkey.
+After a 14-year hiatus, some Play-Doh manufacturing was returned to East Longmeadow in 2018 as part of a partnership with Cartamundi of Belgium.

 Ingredients

 Play-Doh's current manufacturer, Hasbro, says the compound is primarily a mixture of water, salt, and flour, while its 2004 United States patent indicates it is composed of water, a starch-based binder, a retrogradation inhibitor, salt, lubricant, surfactant, preservative, hardener, humectant, fragrance, and color.

 A petroleum additive gives the compound a smooth feel, and borax prevents mold from developing.
 Play-Doh contains wheat and may cause allergic reactions in people who are allergic to wheat gluten.
 It is not intended to be eaten.